Barrel bomb: Iraq

-In May 2014, it was reported by witnesses that the Iraqi army dropped barrel bombs on the city of Fallujah and surrounding areas, killing civilians during the Anbar clashes (2013–14).
+In May 2014, it was reported by witnesses that the Iraqi army dropped barrel bombs on the city of Fallujah and surrounding areas, killing civilians during the Anbar campaign.
 According to Mohammed al-Jumaili, a local journalist, the army repeatedly dropped barrel bombs "targeting mosques, houses and markets."
 Their use was later confirmed by a mid-level Iraqi security officer in Anbar province who admitted that barrel bombs had in fact been dropped in Fallujah.
 It has been reported by Iraqis that the attacks usually come at night, in order not to be caught on video.
 Militants in Fallujah boasted that they had discovered about 20 barrel bombs that did not explode on impact and were using them to make their own weapons.
 It was claimed in July 2014 by doctors in Fallujah that the city was being barrel-bombed three times a week and more than 600 civilians had been killed in such strikes since January.
 It has been claimed by an Iraqi Kurd air force pilot that the barrel bombs are produced by Iranians who then use Antonov aircraft and Huey helicopters to drop them.

 According to Erin Evers of Human Rights Watch, "What's happening now in Iraq definitely started in Syria.
 If I were al-Maliki, and seeing Assad next door using the same tactics without a slap on the wrist and gaining ground as a result, it stands to reason he would say, 'Why the hell not?'"

 According to residents of Tikrit, Baiji and Mosul, government forces have also dropped barrel bombs on their cities during the 2014 Northern Iraq offensive.
 Similar barrel bombs attacks were reported in Fallujah and the nearby town of Al-Karmah, in late July and August.
 On 11 September, 14 barrel bombs were dropped on Fallujah city, killing 22 civilians.
 According to aid workers, the Iraqi army continues to use barrel bombs extensively against ISIS-held areas, including 30 to 35 barrel bombs on Aziz Balad, a town east of Samarra.
 Further attacks and casualties were reported in Fallujah in June, July and August 2015.

-Ukraine

-In May 2022, over 50 technicians and specialists from Syria, who took part in the barrel bomb campaign there, were deployed to the Russian invasion of Ukraine.